Myndex/Illuminated/LuminanceLightnessContrast/2022-9WeberBengfortReply.md

 >
 > _The only thing I don't agree with is that _"WCAG 2 contrast maths do not predict the contrast of text in accordance with human perception"_.
 WCAG 2 is based on the Weber-Fechner law which is an older but still very useful model of human perception._
 >
-> _WCAG 2 is optimized for dark viewing conditions, APCA is optimized for bright viewing conditions [See: APCA  (directed to correct analysis)](https://github.com/Myndex/apca-introduction/blob/main/analysis.md).
+> _WCAG 2 is optimized for dark viewing conditions, APCA is optimized for bright viewing conditions [See: APCA  (directed to corrected analysis)](https://github.com/Myndex/apca-introduction/blob/main/analysis.md).
 That is the reason why the two approaches have different results for dark color pairs.
 This doesn't mean that WCAG 2 is wrong._
 ----

-## Andrew Somers (Article Author)
+## Andrew Somers (Article Author) Reply

-Andrew Somers (Article Author) wrote — september 13, 2022 18:03
+September 13, 2022 18:03

 Thank you for the comment Tobias, though I believe there are some misunderstandings here.